 OfferUp

 OfferUp is a self-service marketplace where you can locally buy and sell just about anything.
+There’s no curation and the website is pretty basic, but it’s a great place to get the job done.

 Good for